-It seeks to help you understand how a groups work and give you the skills and techniques to manage meetings (where you are chair) and facilitate meetings (where you are not).
+It will help you understand how groups work and give you the skills and techniques to manage meetings (where you are chair) and facilitate meetings (where you are not).

 Groups work because everyone is part of a whole but is a whole person in their own right.
 The whole is greater than the sum of its parts (people), but it cannot function well if all its parts aren't in some form of accord.
 They don't have to agree on everything, but groups work best when their purpose is clear and there are agreed working practises.